-Here are 15 signs you might be a MOM MARTYR:
+Here are some signs that you might be a MOM MARTYR:

 1. You complain about how little sleep you get, giving a detailed analysis down to the hour to anyone who will listen.
 If nobody has told you, this is about as interesting as you retelling last night’s dream – people will smile and nod but they are listening to the more exciting circus music in their head.